 Get acquainted with Wagner's delightful Majolika House, its stunning flowery designs and tiled facade, opposite Vienna's Naschmarkt.

-Conclude at what was once the Emperor’s exclusive station, erected outside Schönbrunn Palace as a symbol of imperial support for the construction of Vienna’s metro line.
+Visit the Emperor's exclusive station, erected outside Schönbrunn Palace as a symbol of imperial support for the construction of Vienna's metro line.

 Private tour – $330 USD (1-10 persons)